Home Who We Are

 Founding Committee

-The founding committee has the mix of highly skilled architects, marketing professionals and publicists.
-The founding President is Glenn Murcutt, winner of the 2002 Pritzker Prize and the founding committee are, Wendy Lewin, Harry Seidler, Richard Johnson, James Grose, Ian Moore, Alex Popov, David Bare and Manu Siitonen.
-Supporting them are the founding directors, Stella de Vulder and Annette Dearing.
+The founding committee had the mix of highly skilled architects, marketing professionals and publicists.
+The founding President was Glenn Murcutt, winner of the 2002 Pritzker Prize and the founding committee were, Wendy Lewin, Harry Seidler, Richard Johnson, James Grose, Ian Moore, Alex Popov, David Bare and Manu Siitonen.
+Supporting them were the founding directors, Stella de Vulder and Annette Dearing.